 Currently, Twilio Functions only supports HTTP requests.
 Twilio Functions will respond to three HTTP verbs:

 DELETE are currently not supported.

-application/x-www-form-urlencoded.
-This means that JSON bodies and form parameters will be normalized into the
+application/x-www-form-urlencoded content types.
+This means that JSON bodies and form and query parameters will be normalized into the event parameter.

 - Path parameter support: Twilio Functions does not provide support for path parameters.
-This means that you can’t use the URL to pass information into your application.
-It is recommended that you use either a
+You must provide query parameters or JSON in order to pass information into your application.

 - Maximum response size: Twilio Functions have a constrained response size of 4MB.